 The HSE recommend that workers who carry out safety critical tasks require a medical assessment.
-Decisions on an individual's fitness to perform a particular job can only be taken by a competent Occupational Health Doctor who will need details of the job the individual will be expected to perform.
-Whilst the clinical details will remain confidential between the OH practitioner and the individual the employer can expect the OH practitioner to provide a general report about individual fitness in terms of the individual being:
+Decisions on an individual's fitness to perform a particular job can only be taken by a competent Occupational Health Doctor who will need details of the job the individual will be expected to

-- Fit for work
+- Fit for work.

-- Fit for work with restrictions
+- Fit for work with restrictions.

-- Temporarily does not meet the fitness standards
+- Temporarily does not meet the fitness standards.

-- Unable to meet the fitness standards
+- Unable to meet the fitness standards.